raspberrypilearning/party-popper/en/step_5.md

 **Debug:**

+If the popper is constantly going off:
++ Make sure that your wires are really secure.
++ Make sure that your fingers aren't touching the foil during testing as your body can complete and break the circuit and cause it to go off.
++ If this error keeps happening, try remaking the rectangle cards and foil covers.

 If the switch doesn't activate the popper:
 + Check that the jumper wires are attached to the correct pins.
 + Check the connections between the pins on the jumper wires and the aluminium foil are solid on both sides.